paiardin/DockingPie/README.md

 DockingPie is distributed freely to the public and it has been tested and runs on Windows, macOS and Linux versions of PyMOL.

+(n.b.
+Some incompatibilities may arise with the usage of PyMOL version 2.5.x if ‘undo’ function is enabled, which in PyMOL 2.5.2 still shows some shortcomings.
+Therefore, when the plugin is opened, the ‘undo’ function is automatically disabled and it is strongly suggested to keep it disabled when using the plugin.)

 ## Download

 DockingPie plugin ZIP file: [download from here](https://github.com/paiardin/DockingPie "DockingPie plugin ZIP file direct download") TODO: link diretto al download

 DockingPie GitHub repository [here](https://github.com/paiardin/DockingPie)

 ## How to use DockingPie
 A detailed explanation on how to use DockingPie, some videos and tutorials can be found at the following links.